Global Supply Chain Issues Impacting The Trucking Industry

 Our global supply chain is home to massive amounts of information that flow together seamlessly to allow a shipment of, say, aircraft materials from France to travel to Washington via containers and trucks.
 However, this digital system also presents opportunities for hackers to stage ransomware attacks.

 Ransomware groups aim to disrupt an organization’s operations by encrypting and stealing critical data.
 These groups then demand massive sums of money that can run into the tens of millions in exchange for restoring the stolen data and promising not to leak it.
-Even if you’re able to avoid operational disruptions, data theft is still a very real scenario and can lead to sensitive information like employee and customer records being exposed.
-In December 2020, trucking and logistics giant Forward Air Corporation publicly announced a ransomware attack that impacted their customers and also cost them $7.5M in Q4.
-The ripple effect of this attack also included ruined shipping schedules and trucks simply sitting idle waiting for cargo to be released to them for delivery.
+Even if you’re able to avoid operational disruptions, data theft is still a very real scenario.
+Leading to sensitive information like employee and customer records being exposed.
+In December 2020, trucking and logistics giant Forward Air Corporation publicly announced a ransomware attack.
+This impacted their customers and also cost them $7.5M in Q4.
+The ripple effect of this attack also included ruined shipping schedules.
+Trucks simply sitting idle waiting for cargo to be released to them for delivery.

 3. Suez Canal Blockage

-Again, while we should be celebrating the country’s economic recovery from the pandemic, we are instead dealing with global supply chain issues compounded by the Suez Canal backups.
-Analysts believe that bottlenecks will continue to persist at West Coast ports like Los Angeles and Long Beach, which were already being hit with longer wait times even before Evergreen Line Corp.’s “Ever Given” ship ran into a sandbank on March 23.
+Again, while we should be celebrating the country’s economic recovery from the pandemic, we are instead dealing with global supply chain issues.
+Compounded by the Suez Canal backups.
+Analysts believe that bottlenecks will continue to persist at West Coast ports like Los Angeles and Long Beach.
+Already being hit with longer wait times even before Evergreen Line Corp.’s “Ever Given” ship ran into a sandbank on March 23.

-In addition to cargo routes being impacted, there is also a container shortage with now-empty containers having no way of getting back to their port of origin for use again.
+Additionally to cargo routes being impacted, there is also a container shortage.
+With now-empty containers having no way of getting back to their port of origin for use again.

-Supply chains that were already groaning under the stress of the country’s revived retail and manufacturing industries now must bear the additional weight of the Suez Canal backup, the shipping container and semiconductor shortage, and the real threat of cyberattacks.
-Shipments are delayed and fleets are sitting idle even though current demand is more than enough to keep trucks rolling consistently.
+Supply chains that were already groaning under the stress of the country’s revived retail and manufacturing industries.
+Now, they must bear the additional weight of the Suez Canal backup.
+The shipping container and semiconductor shortage, and the real threat of cyberattacks.
+Shipments are delayed and fleets are sitting idle.
+Even though current demand is more than enough to keep trucks rolling consistently.
 The trucking industry is essentially stuck in an odd pattern of “hurry up and wait.”

 What do you think are the most challenging supply chain issues the trucking industry is facing right now?
 Tell us in the comments below!